felixshing/Metaverse_IMC2022/README.md

 [Homepage](https://felixshing.github.io/)

 ## Notes
-Please cite our paper if you think the source codes are useful in your research project.
+Please consider citing our paper if you think the source codes are useful in your research project.
 ```
 @inproceedings{cheng2022are,
     author = {Ruizhi Cheng, Nan Wu, Matteo Varvello, Songqing Chen, and Bo Han},